-The seafood industries continue to be constrained by widespread shortages of skilled and inexperienced labour, jeopardising the short- and long-term viability of many businesses.
+The seafood industries continue to be constrained by widespread shortages of both skilled and inexperienced labour.
+With an ageing workforce and low worker retention rates, these trends are jeopardising the short- and long-term viability of many businesses49.

 The National Skills Commission (NSC) regularly reviews the national skills needs of Australia and, from June 2021, has responsibility for releasing a Skills Priority List (SPL) annually.
-A key element of the SPL is the determination of occupational shortages, when 'employers are unable to fill or have considerable difficulty filling vacancies for an occupation or cannot meet significant specialised skill needs within that occupation, at current levels of remuneration and conditions of employment and in reasonably accessible locations' 48.
+A key element of the SPL is the determination of occupational shortages, when 'employers are unable to fill or have considerable difficulty filling vacancies for an occupation or cannot meet significant specialised skill needs within that occupation, at current levels of remuneration and conditions of employment and in reasonably accessible locations^{'50}.